rydmike/flex_color_scheme/README.md

 **IMPORTANT**
 When using FlexColorScheme and making themes with it, you would normally **NOT USE THE ABOVE toScheme APPROACH**.
 It is **ONLY** included in this example to be able to demonstrate the theme adjustments provided by `FlexColorScheme.toTheme`.
-That being said, it is as shown totally possible to do so if you for some reason prefer the results with the `toScheme` approach.
+That being said, it is as shown totally possible to do so if you for some reasons prefer the results with the `toScheme` approach.
 By doing so you do however loose most of the end results and features offered by `FlexColorScheme`.
 You can see an example visual comparison and presentation of the [**differences here**](https://rydmike.com/colorscheme#the-difference).